-Our other attorneys have extensive experience in the Eastern District of Texas.
+Our other attorneys also have extensive experience in the Eastern District of Texas.
 For example, Mike Young serves on the Eastern District of Texas Rules Committee.
 He is also president of the Grayson County Bar Association.
 Laura Gallardo has extensive experience in handling voluminous and complex e-discovery matters.
 Luke Motley routinely serves as local counsel, also.
 It adds up to a strong federal connection.

-In the past several years, we have served as co-counsel/local counsel in antitrust, qui tam, insurance, trade secret, patent, breach of contract, fraud, ERISA, estate and serious personal injury cases.
-Our role can be tailored to the needs of the client and lead counsel.
-We not only work on an hourly basis, but will also consider local counsel engagements on a contingency fee basis.
+Over the past several years, we have served as local counsel in antitrust, qui tam, insurance, trade secret, patent, breach of contract, fraud, ERISA, estate and serious personal injury cases.
+Our roles are tailored to meet the needs of the client and lead counsel.
+We have worked both on hourly and on contingency fee bases.

-Our ties to the Eastern District and the community run deep, including:
+Our ties throughout the Sherman Division run deep, including:

 While we focus on the practice of law, we recognize gratefully the honor of serving both our profession and our community.
 We have led the way in Bar Association service and in direct outreach to the less advantaged.
 For example, beyond individual lawyer service in church and civic organizations, we began and continue to host an annual “Thursday Before Thanksgiving” party to enjoy fellowship with our friends and clients.
 Most importantly we seek to raise donations of food and money for local food banks before Thanksgiving week.
 Each year, we have raised thousands of dollars for the Four Rivers Outreach and the Grand Central Station soup kitchen, totaling so far more than 50,000 meals for the homeless.